-- 4.61 These four buildings, dating from 1914-1926, are located at 2-8 Cheam Road.28 The 2-storey buildings were built in pairs with distinctive detailing around the windows and gables.
+- 4.61 These four buildings, dating from 1914-1926, are located at nos.
+2-8 Cheam Road.
+The 2-storey buildings were built in pairs with distinctive detailing around the windows and gables.
 Some of this detailing has now been obscured, however the original canted bay windows and one original shopfront remains.
 The shopfront retains the original stallriser, arched windows with original mullions and transoms, high rectangular leadlight windows and a recessed door and entranceway.
 The fascia in the picture to the right is oversized which dominates and detracts from the human scale and elegance of the original window at street level.
-This frontage is locally listed and is one of only 4 surviving traditional frontages in the character appraisal area and it makes a significant contribution to the street scene. - 4.62 These buildings, particularly the remaining original shopfront and the detailing at first storey, make a positive contribution by providing variety and character to the area and the town centre as a whole.
-At two storeys, their small scale allows views of the Trinity Church town and spire from the east, however the adjoining blank frontage (10 Cheam Road) makes a negative contribution to the surrounding buildings and the area and presents the opportunity for sensitive redevelopment, while preserving views of the Church.
+This frontage is one of only 4 surviving traditional frontages in the character appraisal area and it makes a significant contribution to the street scene.
+These four buildings have been nominated for local listing (ref. #51) however only the surviving shopfront (no. 8 Cheam Road) is being taken forward as part of the local listing process. - 4.62 These buildings, particularly the remaining original shopfront and the detailing at first storey, make a positive contribution by providing variety and character to the area and the town centre as a whole.
+At 2-storeys, their small scale allows views of the Trinity Church town and spire from the east, however the adjoining blank frontage (no. 10 Cheam Road) makes a negative